-Let’s get straight to the obvious: The Edge by Common is just minutes from the beach.
-And that’s not realtor speak!
-The Edge by Common is 9 minutes from Las Olas Beach and 12 minutes from Lauderdale Beach, meaning that members at The Edge by Common quite literally have multiple beaches in their backyard.
+Las Olas Beach and Lauderdale Beach in the heart of Fort Lauderdale are the perfect spots to spend your day.
 If the beach is still too far, there’s always the marina slightly further inland–where members can paddleboard, take a ride on the SeaBreacher (look it up, it’s awesome) or just enjoy a meal by the water.

 Low cost for the high life

 Less for more?
 We’re in!
 Fort Lauderdale’s marginally lower cost-of-living than nearby South Florida cities like Miami means the dollar goes further in Fort Lauderdale (and Miami is always 30 minutes away).
 Those headed to Florida from places like New York and California will also appreciate The Sunshine State’s lack of an income tax.
 Enjoy lower rents, lower taxes, and higher quality of living.

 When the sun goes down, Fort Lauderdale turns up.
 Rhythm and Vine hosts live music and DJ nights in a vibe-y atmosphere.
 The indoor-outdoor space is complete with a converted Airstream bar, and is an excellent place to start–or end–the night.
 For something a bit more buttoned-up, The Wilder combines speakeasy and tiki bar aesthetics which result in a place that Ernest Hemingway might have gotten tossed out of.
 Melt your worries away with the delightful Daylily or spice things up with El Diablo, either way: good times are guaranteed.

 A city on the rise